santilococo/oni2/README.md

 # Onivim 2

-This is a fork of [Onivim 2](https://github.com/onivim/oni) where I will automatically upload the latest builds (on [releases](https://github.com/santilococo/oni2/releases)) when a new version of `onivim2` is released.
+This is a fork of [Onivim 2](https://github.com/onivim/oni) where I will automatically upload the latest builds when a new version of `onivim2` is released.

 ## Download (for Linux)